-Over half the cats we see every year are overweight, many extremely so.
-Being overweight has some serious consequences for cats, just as it does people.
+The second most common health problem in cats, after dental disease, is obesity.
+About half the cats in the U.S. are overweight or obese, and this number has gone up 71% since 2005.
+Being overweight has some serious consequences for cats, just as it does for people.
 In fact, the average life-span of an obese pet is years shorter than that of pets who stay slim and trim.
 Weight related diseases include arthritis, heart disease, diabetes, liver disease, bladder problems and many types of cancer.

 Most of our house pets are not very active.
 Not only are many of them overweight but they also don’t get enough exercise.
 This is bad for their health and contributes to behavior problems – a cat that is bored and inactive is more likely to be destructive or aggressive.